3300 Biological Sciences 3

 And related news coverage at The Guardian.

 The Allison Lab is recruiting!
 We are searching for postdocs and PhD students to work on a DOE-funded project that aims to quantify microbial responses to drought and consequences for the carbon cycle.
 Positions are open in trait-based modeling and microbial community or physiological analysis.
-Check the Join page for instructions.
+Check the advertisement and Join page for instructions.

 A big congratulations to Nameer Baker for successfully defending his dissertation ”Climate drivers of microbial decomposition in southern California” on 8/29!